 In the context of architecture and community planning, relatively little attention has been paid to issues of small towns in the United States.
 Many such towns have seen significant economic hardship and deterioration of their small town fabric.
-The advent of big-box stores, as well as municipalities chasing the tax revenue they provide, has resulted in increased vacancy and decreased viability for small towns in addition to negatively impacting the environment.
+The advent of big-box stores, as well as municipalities chasing the tax revenue they provide, has resulted in increased vacancy and decreased viability for small towns in addition to increasing negative environmental impact.

 Ferris State University is in a unique position to provide remedies for these problems through the Small Town Studio.
-The BS in Architecture and Sustainability program, with its integration of Community Studies coursework, creates an inter-disciplinary educational program that can engage directly with the city of Big Rapids and address its unique urban problems.
-Moreover, the Small Town Studio can serve as a clearinghouse for small towns across Michigan; through which a wide range of design and planning problems can be addressed, with a specific focus on preservation of the urban fabric as an act of sustainability.
+The BS in Architecture and Sustainability program, with its integration of community studies coursework, creates an inter-disciplinary educational program that can engage directly with the city of Big Rapids and address its unique architectural and environmental problems.
+Moreover, the Small Town Studio can serve as a clearinghouse for small towns across Michigan; through which a wide range of design and planning problems can be addressed, with a specific focus on preservation of community as an act of sustainability.